cmswalker/react-variants/README.md

       <div>
         {/* Variant 0 is our default Component defined above */}
         <MyCompWithVariants variant={0} />
+        {/* Non-0 variants map directly to MyComp.variants */}
         <MyCompWithVariants variant={1} />
         <MyCompWithVariants variant={2} />

         {/*
-          It also supports render props for dynamic tests Here we get all the state updates of variant 0 but with a custom render override.
+          Wtih render prop components we get all the state updates of variant 0 but with a custom render override.
           All without touching our original component!
         */}
         <MyCompWithVariants variant={3} render={({ displayName, variant }) => {